Matthew Rosen (he/him) joins the School of Architecture faculty in Fall 2022 as a Part-Time Instructor teaching Design Studio.

 Matthew’s work has been shown at the Salone del Mobile Milano, Art Basel Miami, Carpenter Center for the Visual Arts, and Takanaka Gallery in Tokyo.
 He was selected for the VIP development program at Harvard University’s Innovation Lab, shortlisted for the Plimpton-Poorvu Prize in design and has been awarded the AIA Medal for Academic Excellence.

-Rosen holds a Master in Architecture from Harvard University’s Graduate School of Design and received a Bachelor of Science in Architecture with Honors from The University at Buffalo.
+Rosen holds a Master of Architecture from Harvard University’s Graduate School of Design and received a Bachelor of Science in Architecture with Honors from The University at Buffalo.
+Matthew is a Registered Architect and member of the American Institute of Architects.